Living with LPLD

 MCT Oil (Medium Chain Triglyceride)

-The exception to this is MCT oil (Medium Chain Triglyceride) which is available on prescription (also online and through health food outlets).
+The exception to this is MCT oil (Medium Chain Triglyceride) which is available on prescription.
+Although it is also available online and through health food outlets it is advisable (and cheaper) to have it prescribed.
 This is an oil that has been fractionated so that it follows a different pathway through digestion, bypassing the gut and being absorbed in the liver, meaning that the lipoprotein lipase enzyme is not required in the process.

 MCT can be difficult to use as it burns easily.
 It can also leave an unpleasant aftertaste.
 It can be useful in baking.
 There is anecdotal debate among health professionals as to whether MCT does raise fat levels.